alphagov/gsp/adr/ADR012-docker-image-repositories.md

 All the above implement the Docker registry API and are broadly equivalent.

-Docker Hub will require managing authentication and authorization separate to the existing IAM setup.
+Docker Hub will require managing authentication and authorisation separate to the existing IAM setup.

-Managed Registry form a vendor, would save us from dealing with authentication or authorization provided we are running the Kubernetes nodes with that vendor.
+Managed Registry from a vendor, would save us from dealing with authentication or authorisation provided we are running the Kubernetes nodes with that vendor.

 Running a self-hosted Docker registry will involved maintenance and operational work from the team.
 But gives us a lot of flexibility.